 The Trust has an active Council of Governors comprising elected staff and public Governors and nominated partner Governors.

-The Trust provides health and wellbeing services for the whole of Lancashire and South Cumbria with a population of around 1.8 million people.
+The Trust provides mental health, learning disability, autism and community based services for the whole of Lancashire and South Cumbria with a population of around 1.8 million people.

 Care and support is provided in a range of settings.
 Service provision is delivered to meet the physical and mental health needs of the local population.